 By train

-This is probably your best unguided option, since the train is fast, comfortable, inexpensive, and drops you off within walking distance of the Salzburg sights.
+The train is fast, comfortable, and drops you off within walking distance of the Salzburg sights.
 Which might explain why I can never find any non-stop public bus services.

-Trains leave Vienna for Salzburg from the main Hauptbahnhof and Westbahnhof stations, for example, with typically three or four trains leaving the city each hour during normal times.
+Direct trains leave Vienna for Salzburg from the main Hauptbahnhof and Westbahnhof stations, for example, with typically three or four trains leaving the city each hour.

 Journey times vary, but can be as fast as 2 hours and 25 minutes.
 So an early train gets you to Salzburg for a (late) breakfast.